emaicus/Rangers-and-Ruffians/docs/Book_of_Lore.md

 * __Level 5__
   * __The Helpful God:__ Your spells which buff your allies have extra potency.
 Depending on the spell, this may mean increasing the effect by one, for example by granting +2 strength instead of +1, or giving them an inspiration dice that is one size larger.
 * __Level 10__
   * __Greater Helpful God:__ Your spells which buff your allies have extra potency.
-Multiply the effectiveness of any spell which buff an allies stats by 2, or grant two inspiration dice rather than 1.
+Multiply the effectiveness of any spell which buff an allies stats by 2, or grant 2 inspiration dice rather than 1.
+* __Level 15__
+  * __Major Helpful God:__ Your spells which buff your allies have extra potency.
+Multiply the effectiveness of any spell which buff an allies stats by 3, or grant 3 inspiration dice rather than 1.

 #### Juliet